Huawei123r/fusion-gateway/README.md

 -   Minting a commemorative NFT on a national holiday.
 -   Injecting news headlines into on-chain lore.
 -   Fetching the top-voted meme from a social media feed.

+---

+## 🔌 Asynchronous Execution Model

+The `FusionLinker` contract is designed to work asynchronously.
+In a live environment, it does not directly execute HTTP requests.
+Instead, it emits an event that is captured by an off-chain service.

+This off-chain service is responsible for:
+1. Performing the actual HTTP `GET` or `POST` request.
+2. Retrieving the response from the external API.
+3. Submitting the response back to the blockchain by calling the appropriate callback function (e.g., `_handleWeatherResponse` in the `WeatherNFT` example).

+This model allows smart contracts to remain fully deterministic while still interacting with the outside world.
+The mock responses in the test suite simulate this asynchronous callback behavior for development and testing purposes.